shaimendel/BioTagMonitor/README.md

 ### Measure
 The C# project that operates the arduino, both for tag simulation and also with real tags.
+In order to compile Measure.csproj to mono:
+- cd to Measure.csproj folder
+- xbuild /p:TargetFrameworkVersion="v4.5"

 #### AutoMeasureGraphMin
 Arduino software to measure bio tags.